 Whenever it comes to fast, silent, and affordable printing, thermal printers are the best choice.

 They also have minimum downtime and repairs.
-But the quality of the print or the printer's performance is highly dependent on the paper you use with it.
+But the quality of the print or the printer's performance is highly dependent on the thermal printer paper you use with it.
 Matched with the right paper, the thermal printers can exceed your expectation, while with a non-compatible paper roll, they will fail badly.

 So, don't take any manufacturer's word for it.
-Use research and think of all the things you expect from the printed documents before getting your paper rolls.
+Use research and think of all the things you expect from the printed documents before getting your thermal paper rolls.
 The following pointers will help you to make a decision.

 Look at the Dimensions

 The thermal printer comes in multiple different sizes.
 They will have different capacities and core sizes.
 For instance, thermal receipt printer needs a paper size of 80*80mm.
-On the other hand, a handheld model will have a paper size of 57*30mm.
+On the other hand, a handheld model will have a thermal printer paper size of 57*30mm.

 And, dimensions don't mean just the paper's width, but also its core size, roll length, and compatible roll diameter.
 Some of these, like the length, can slightly vary, but the others, like roll diameter and core size, need to be exact.

-These parameters are crucial as non-compatible core size, or roll diameter makes it difficult to fix the roll in the roll chamber.
+Thermal printer paper size is crucial as non-compatible core size, or roll diameter makes it difficult to fix the roll in the roll chamber.

 Check for Thermal Sensitivity

-The thermal printer uses heat to print on the paper.
+The thermal printer uses heat to print on the thermal printer paper.
 There's a chemical coating on the paper that reacts to the heat for creating the impressions.
 In other words, the paper is heat sensitive, which makes heat sensitivity a vital factor.
 It will have a direct effect on both the print quality and the shelf life of your prints.

 Usually, there are two types of heat sensitivity options in thermal printer papers-low sensitive and highly sensitive.
 The logic to select one is to consider the heat capacity of your printer.
 If the printer emits high heat, a low sensitivity paper is good.
 But in case it's a low heat printer, then you need high sensitivity paper.